Board of Directors

 I grew up sheltered in a large middle-class family where my dad worked 7 days a week 364 days a year while my mom did everything in the house.
 I went into the adult world not knowing how to maintain an apartment, make proper meals, or really care for myself, let alone anything about the world.
 Because of that, I am trying to give back to the community now and help my children grow up with a better understanding of the world outside our own home.

-Vice President: Rachel Schack, Development Director, Liberty Theatre Astoria
+Vice President/Secretary: Rachel Schack, Development Director, Liberty Theatre Astoria

 I grew up on the island of Oahu, Hawaii in Mililani Town.
 I’ve lived all over the United States and moved to Astoria in 2018.
 I have always had a deep passion for giving back and being involved.
 The sense of community, the beauty, and the people here on the North Coast have captured my heart and welcomed me with open arms like nowhere else.
-I feel incredibly passionate about working to solve the issues we’re most immediately faced with on the coast; the housing crisis, childcare availability, supporting the unhoused population, etc. I love working with children (I have worked with elementary school and preschool children).
+I feel incredibly passionate about working to solve the issues we’re most immediately faced with on the coast: the housing crisis, childcare availability, supporting the unhoused population, etc. I also love working with children in an educational and enhancement capacity (I have worked with elementary school and preschool children).
 I hope to contribute what I can with the same love and compassion I’ve seen from the people of Clatsop County.

 Jenni Pinkstaff, Treasurer